Jobs & Training

 Direct employment includes construction jobs as well employees that will be required to operate the terminal on a day-to-day basis.
 During construction, Jordan Cove LNG will employ an average of 930 people over a four-year period.
 Once construction is complete, Jordan Cove LNG will employ more than 175 people.

 Induced jobs are the result of direct and indirect employment that generates business for other parts of the community.
 For example, increased traffic at a restaurant creates the need for more service staff.
-We estimate Jordan Cove LNG could create more than 175 induced jobs for Coos Bay.
+Jordan Cove LNG could create hundreds of induced jobs for Coos Bay.

 Partnership with Labor